AstroX10/AstroX10/README.md

 ## About Me

-Hello!
-I'm AstroX10, a passionate JavaScript expert specializing in reverse engineering, fixing, and maintaining complex JavaScript software.
+JavaScript student specializing in reverse engineering, fixing, and maintaining JavaScript software.
 With years of experience under my belt, I'm dedicated to solving the most challenging problems in modern web development.

 ### What I Just Do